Multivit4min/TS3-NodeJS-Library/README.md

 })
 ```

+In favor to have `TeamSpeak#uploadIcon()` a new dependency has been added `buffer-crc32`
+Upload Icon takes as first argument the icon buffer and returns after a finnished upload the crc32 value of the buffer

 ### Events

 With 3.0 you do not need to subscribe to server events manually anymore!
 This will now done automatically when necessary!